Diseases Of Periodontium Important Question And Answers

 - Malnutrition: This may lead to acute necrotizing ulcerative gingivitis

-- Psychosomatic conditions: Disease is associated with the stress and with increment in adrenocortical secretion.
+- Psychosomatic conditions: Disease is associated with stress and with an increase in adrenocortical secretion.

-- Diseases like leukemia, syphilis, AIDS and gastrointestinal disturbances also leads to ANUG.
+- Diseases like leukemia, syphilis, AIDS and gastrointestinal disturbances also lead to ANUG.

 Read And Learn More: Oral Pathology Question And Answers